peterdyer7/fullsapps-blog/src/pages/media-library.md

+---
+title: Media Library
+description: Media Library is a blog series that demostrates how to create a fullstack web application using React and Google Firebase
+hide_table_of_contents: false
+---

 # Media Library

 Update: October, 2021

-Media Library was created 3 years ago.
+Media Library was originally created in 2018.
 The technology and the thought process discussed throughout the posts are still relevant.
 There a few key things that I would do differently if I were starting the project today.

 1. Typescript - I only work in Typescript today, no more Javascript.
 2. API - I worked with backend libraries in the client code throughout the project.
 Today, I'm strict about separating client and server with an API.